 The following recipe is free of peanuts, tree nuts, milk, eggs, wheat, soy, fish and shellfish.
-This week, we’re sharing recipes for an entire food-allergy-friendly holiday meal.
-You’ll want to try them all!
+Enjoy with our other recipes for a food allergy-friendly holiday meal.

-1 3-rib bone-in standing rib roast (about 5 pounds), trimmed off excess, but not all, fat
+- 1 3-rib bone-in standing rib roast (about 5 lbs.), trimmed off excess, but not all, fat

 - Preheat oven to 475°F. In a food processor, pulse garlic until chopped.